quanqinle/WebAndAppUITesting/README.md

 ## Requirements

 1. JDK >= 8 (The minimum Java version required is still 8.)
-2. maven >= 3
+2. Maven >= 3
 3. Selenium 4
 4. Appium 3
-5. testng 6 -- TODO: replace testNg with Junit
+5. TestNG 6 -- TODO: replace testNg with Junit
-6. IDE (eclipse or others, this tutorial takes eclipse as an example) + testng plugin + maven plugin
+6. IDE (eclipse or others, this tutorial takes eclipse as an example) + TestNG plugin + Maven plugin

 ## Android